Mike Taylor (guitarist)

 Michael C. Taylor (July 21, 1948 – September 5, 2010) was an American guitarist, songwriter, and arranger.
-After a successful musical career, he became an historian, archaeologist and preservationist.
+After a successful musical career, he became a historian, archaeologist and preservationist.
 He is widely remembered as a performer and co-writer on John Denver's song "Rocky Mountain High".

 Early life

 Taylor was born in Fayetteville, North Carolina, the son of Katie Steed and George F. Taylor.
 As a boy, he and his father collected native American arrowheads and similar artifacts around the area where they lived.
 As a teenager, he taught himself to play the acoustic guitar.
 By his late teens and early twenties, he had become the lead guitarist for folk singers in both Fayetteville and New York.

 Musical career

 Taylor rose quickly in the music world, serving as lead guitarist for Joni Mitchell and similar artists, all before his 21st birthday.
 Herb Metoyer was one of his early influences and mentors.

 He joined The John Denver Band in 1969, and was involved in writing, arranging, and performing such songs as "Rocky Mountain High", "Sunshine on My Shoulders", and "The Eagle and the Hawk".